dib-lab/2015-khmer-wok2-vc/2015-wok-variant-calling.rst

 The memory is dominated by graph size, which in turn is dominated by the errors in short-read Illumina data.
-We have `efficient ways of trimming some of these errors <https://peerj.com/preprints/890/>`__, and/or compressing down the data, even if we decide not to simply correct them; the right approach will depend on details of the data (haploid?  diploid? polyploid?)  and will have to be studied.
+We have `efficient ways of trimming some of these errors <https://peerj.com/preprints/890/>`__, and/or compressing down the data, even if we don't just correct them;
+the right approach will depend on details of the data (haploid? diploid? polyploid?) and will have to be studied.

 For E. coli, we do the above variant calling in under 400 MB of RAM.
 We should be able to get that down to under 100 MB of RAM easily